spuzi/machine_learning_training/developing_llm_applications_with_langchain/Chains_and_Agents/Introduction to LangChain agents.md

 Observe: The weather is mostly sunny with temperatures of 82ºF
 ```

-To implement agents, we'll be using **LangGraph**, which is a branch of the LangChain ecosystem specifically for designing agentic systems, or systems including agents.
+**To implement agents we'll be using LangGraph**, which is a branch of the LangChain ecosystem **specifically for designing agentic systems**, or systems including agents.
 Like LangChain core library, it is built to provide an unified, tool-agnostic syntax.

 We'll be using the following version for this course: